 Emotions can be so confusing.

+It can feel like no one understands, especially when your emotions don’t even make sense to you.
 Of course, that makes you feel even worse, like something is wrong with you.

 Adults can unknowingly add to the pressure.
 “I’m just glad I’m not a teenager anymore” is not helpful advice when you are the one struggling.